volkerha/L-ML-Bioinformatics/README.md

 ﻿# L-ML-Bioinformatics

 ## What is this?
-This is a repo that contains my homework submissions for a Machine Learning/Bioinformatics course I did during my exchange semester at Seoul National Univ.
+Contains homework submissions for a Machine Learning/Bioinformatics course I did during my exchange semester at Seoul National Univ.

 ## What does it do?
 It's an implementation of different algorithms we learned throughout the course.
 Mainly k-nearest-neighbor (knn) and principal component analysis (PCA) were used to find connections between protein sequenes.